David is Joint Head of Chambers at South Square.

-David has a predominantly litigation-based practice with a particular emphasis on commercial, chancery, company, insolvency, banking, civil fraud and contentious trust work.
-He appears regularly in courts in England, including the Court of Appeal, the Supreme Court and the Privy Council.
-David has also acted in relation to many international cases including in the Bahamas, Bermuda, the British Virgin Islands, the Cayman Islands, Jersey and Gibraltar.
+He has a predominantly litigation-based practice with a particular emphasis on company, commercial, banking, insolvency and restructuring, civil fraud and contentious trust work.
+He has appeared regularly in courts in England, including the Court of Appeal, the Supreme Court and the Privy Council.
+David has also acted extensively in relation to international cases including in the Bahamas, Bermuda, the British Virgin Islands, the Cayman Islands, Jamaica, Jersey and Gibraltar.

-The leading guides to the UK Bar have variously described David as an "astute and brilliant trial silk", "a brilliant litigation strategist, and a hard hitting trial lawyer" and "the best cross-examiner in the business".
+The leading guides to the UK Bar have variously described David as an "astute and brilliant trial silk", "a brilliant litigation strategist”, “a hard-hitting trial lawyer" and "the best cross-examiner in the business".
 He is “widely acclaimed for his persuasive advocacy style and strategic nous”.
 He “brings great experience, knowledge and judgment to every matter”.

 AREAS OF PRACTICE